 I have been using the internet since 1995.
 I love social media and the freedoms that is gives people, allowing them to have that all important voice on-line.
 Social media is not the cure all or silver bullet for all the problems a person or an area may have, but used correctly it can amplify the more traditional forms of social & civic activism to help get things done.

 At Talk About Local I specialise in the technical aspects of social media and on-line moderation of contentious & difficult situations.

 I have spoken at conferences on subjects such as the benefits of Social Media, DIY Democracy & Citizen Journalism.

-Away from Talk About Local, I am a partner in the Stoke-on-Trent political blog, pitsnpots.co.uk where we scrutinise the City Council and the political news in the City.
+Away from Talk About Local, I was a partner in the Stoke-on-Trent political blog, pitsnpots.co.uk where we scrutinised the City Council and the political news in the City.
+I now contribute to My Turriff a small hyperlocal near to where I live.
 I am an occasional radio presenter, I take an awful lot of pictures and being originally from Manchester, I am a dyed in the wool Manchester City fan.